 Meet the Team

-Meet our team of neurodivergent and neurodiversity-affirming pediatric speech and occupational therapists dedicated to supporting neurodivergent children and their families with care grounded in respect, connection, and empowerment.
+Meet our team of neurodiversity-affirming speech-language therapists dedicated to supporting children and families through care grounded in respect, connection, and empowerment.

 Mary Coburn, M.A., CCC-SLP (she/her)